j-liu-dev/j-liu-dev.github.io/_posts/blog/2019-02-18-Challenge-And-Solution-2.md

 Before moving onto my solution, you could also give it a little thought, just for fun.

-One might think of the simplest solution, and even wonder why does it have to be so difficult?
 The easy solution could be :
 - Give the <abbr>th</abbr>s fixed width or proportional width
 - Attach grouping brace <abbr>div</abbr>s on top of the table, and sync their width with the <abbr>th</abbr> counter-parts